Chōshi Electric Railway Line

-The Chōshi Electric Railway Line (銚子電気鉄道線, Chōshi Denki Tetsudō-sen) is a 6.4 km long railway line operated by the privately owned Chōshi Electric Railway between Chōshi and Tokawa stations in Chiba Prefecture, Japan.
+The Chōshi Electric Railway Line (銚子電気鉄道線, Chōshi Denki Tetsudō-sen) is a 6.4 km private railway line running between Chōshi and Tokawa stations in Chiba Prefecture, Japan.
+It is operated by the Chōshi Electric Railway, also known as Chōden.
+(Note: A contraction of the company's Japanese name, Chōshi Denki.)

-It is the Chōshi Electric Railway's only line and is facing declining ridership.
-The company ventured into selling nure-senbei (moist senbei rice crackers) to subsidize its operations, and the profits from confectionery sales are now double those from its railway operations.
+It is Chōshi Electric Railway's only line and is facing declining ridership.
+The company ventured into selling nure-senbei (moist senbei rice crackers) to subsidize its operations, and the profits from snack sales are now double those from its railway operations.

 Service pattern

-All trains stop at all stations, with trains passing on the single line at Kasagami-Kurohae Station.
+All trains stop at all stations, with trains passing at Kasagami-Kurohae Station.
 Since 21 November 2013, one train per hour runs during the daytime.

 Previously, two to three trains operated per hour throughout the day.
-In the past, two- or three-car formations were operated on New Year's Day to transport passengers to see the first sunrise of the year at the popular coastal viewing point in Inubōsaki.
+In the past, two- or three-car formations were operated on New Year's Day to transport passengers to see the first sunrise of the year at the popular coastal viewing point in Inubōsaki, near Inuboh Station.